Skip to content Skip to sidebar Skip to footer

 Read More

-Glutes are made for working; elevate yours
+Glutes are made for working; get yours to Work Better

 As much as we celebrate the postpartum journey, not enough is said about the flat, deflated feeling many of us experience with our glutes.
 Yes, I’m talking about the “pancake butt” phenomenon.
 And may I say, this isn’t just a postpartum issue - this is a relatable issue among sedentary and non-sedentary people, too.
 Glutes…